mcthomas/Apple-Music-CLI-Player/README.md

 ```

 Notes:
-* A song must be actively playing or paused for np to run
 * Attempting to play the previous track with an empty queue will kill the script
 * album-art.applescript is a modified version of [this script,](https://dougscripts.com/itunes/2014/10/save-current-tracks-artwork/) written by AppleScript wizard [Doug Adams](https://dougscripts.com/itunes/faq_cont.php)♡